menu

 Overview

 South Bristol is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
 With a population of 1,141 people and just one neighborhood, South Bristol is the 250th largest community in Maine.
-South Bristol has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in South Bristol was built prior to World War II, making it one of the older and more historic towns in the country.

 South Bristol home prices are not only among the most expensive in Maine, but South Bristol real estate also consistently ranks among the most expensive in America.